 Cheer Up!, also known as Sassy Go Go, is a 2015 South Korean drama series directed by Lee Eun-beom.
 The drama follows the lives of high school students as they navigate through the ups and downs of adolescence and learn to deal with competition, friendship, love, and betrayal.
-The series is notable for its realistic portrayal of teenage life and its focus on the importance of teamwork and resilience in facing adversity.
+The series is notable for its realistic portrayal of teenage life and its focus on teamwork and resilience in facing adversity.

 This is one of the only Korean school dramas whose background revolves around cheerleading.
 The series is about the friendship and love of students in a high school cheerleading club.
-Many are dealing with the harsh educational system in Korea and focus heavily on the competition.
+Many are dealing with the harsh educational system in Korea and focus heavily on competition.
 The students at the prestigious school must overcome their differences and work together to prove others wrong.

 No. of Episodes: 12

 Released Date: October 2015